scionproto/scion/doc/protocols/authenticator-option.rst

   The SPI comes first as we don't need to include it in the MAC computation and don't want it between the other fields and the SHA1 hash.

-- When the *Ts*/*SN* field is used with DRKey SPI, the 48-bits in the field allow to cover the maximum DRKey epoch length plus the :ref:`Grace period<drkey-grace>` with granularity of 1 nanosecond, since:
+- When the Timestamp / Sequence Number field is used with DRKey SPI, the 48-bits in the field allow to cover the maximum DRKey epoch length plus the :ref:`Grace period<drkey-grace>` with granularity of 1 nanosecond, since:

   .. math::
         (3 \times 24 \times 60 \times 60 + 5) \times 10^9 < {2^{48}}

-- When the *Ts*/*SN* field is used with DRKey SPI, the application can use a clock that is less accurate than 1 nanosecond and fill out the less significant bits with a counter.
+- When the Timestamp / Sequence Number field is used with DRKey SPI, the application can use a clock that is less accurate than 1 nanosecond and fill out the less significant bits with a counter.